dickhardt/enterprise-extensions/openid-enterprise-extensions.md

 .# Abstract

 OpenID Connect 1.0 has become a popular choice for single sign on in enterprise use cases.
-To improve interoperability, OpenID Enterprise Extensions specifies a number of common or desirable extensions to OpenID Connect.
+To improve interoperability, OpenID Connect Enterprise Extensions specifies a number of common or desirable extensions to OpenID Connect.